 - I collect foreign words in languages I don´t speak, like ´vashniselesnadaroshni` which means a very important train junction in Russian, just for the fun of it and to have something up my sleeve in a small-talk kind of situation.
 I can, however, write French love letters, and most likely find food and shelter in Spanish.

-- I am savory – not sweet.
+- I am savoury – not sweet.
 Chocolate doesn´t rock my boat.
-Pickled gherkins on the other hand….
+Pickled gherkins on the other hand

 - I am a slave to television programs of people being good with their hands like sewing, pottery, baking, cooking etc. in awe of people’s creativity and ability.
 Does it make me a better cook?
 Nope.